hypersoft/SMART-PARSER/README.md

 ```

 ***
-For the best-usage-testing of this example is with your web-browser's-script-examination-tool.
+For the best-usage-testing of this example is with the script-examination-tool of your web-browser.
 [Tip: Firefox: Ctrl+Shift+K]